DISTRHO/Cardinal/docs/BUILDING.md

 Developer related options:

 * `DEBUG=true` build non-stripped debug binaries (terrible performance, only useful for developers)
-* `NOPLUGINS=true` build only the Cardinal Core plugins (not recommended, only useful for developers)
 * `NOSIMD=true` build without SIMD (not recommended, only useful for developers)

 Packaging related options: